lsscecilia/Login-application-with-Struts2/readme.md

 	- Change directory to the MySQL's binary directory<br>
 	- Eg. Suppose that your MySQL is installed in "c:\myWebProject\mysql" `cd \myWebProject\mysql\bin` <br>

 4. Initialize the database.
-Create a root user with random password.
-Show the messages on console `mysqld --initialize --console` <br>
+Create a root user with random password & show the messages on console.
+    `mysqld --initialize --console` <br>
     - A temporary password is generated for root@localhost: xxxxxxxx <br>
     - During the installation, a superuser called root is created with a temporary password, as shown above.
 TAKE NOTE of the PASSWORD, COPY and SAVE it somewhere, and also TAKE A PICTURE!!! <br>
-    - NOTE: If error "VCRUNTIME140_1.dll was not found" occurs, check HERE. <br>

 5. If you make a mistake or forgot your password, DELETE the entire MySQL directory "C:\MySQL\mysql", and REPEAT step 2 and 3. <br>

 6. Startup server